 Based on our work with this client cohort in the field and the evidence for practice with clients with mental illness, the course covers:

-- the Use of the CDERP developed Individual Discovery Record – Mental Health
+The Use of the CDERP developed Individual Discovery Record – Mental Health to guide employment practice

 These skills and knowledge will be invaluable for employment staff working across the broad spectrum of clients that utilise employment support.
 It will also facilitate a closer working alliance with mental health specialists where that opportunity exists, particularly in these challenging times.